aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If you look back, you’ll soon be going that way.
+> 🥠 Never do something halfway.
+If you do it w

-Last update: Sat Jan 17 05:11:34 2026
+Last update: Sun Jan 18 05:14:58 2026

 ### Let's play! 🎮